jkossen/showoff/README.rst

 * You can use the admin to select which photo's should be published in the "show" which is the publicly visible album

+* You can set albums to require authentication for viewing, and add user accounts with view rights per album

 * Separate frontend and admin apps

-* No database is used (everything is in flat-file or json files)
+* No database is used (everything is in flat-file and json files)

 * Theme support (Jinja2 is used for templates)